 The Institute regularly offers visiting teaching appointments and postdoctoral fellowships — recent years have included Near Eastern Archaeology and Art, Classical Archaeology and Art, Islamic Archaeology and Art, and Archaeology and Media Studies.
 Several new permanent appointments are on the near horizon.

 The wider community of the Joukowsky Institute includes faculty in related departments — notably Religious Studies, History, Engineering, Judaic Studies, and Geology, as well as Classics, History of Art and Architecture, Egyptology and Assyriology, and Anthropology — who are frequent participants in Institute events and activities.

 The Joukowsky Institute has a very active fieldwork profile, with faculty-led excavations and regional surveys at Abydos in Egypt, on Sardinia in Italy, at Petra in Jordan, on Montserrat in the West Indies, and in Mexico, Sudan, Turkey, and Providence, Rhode Island.
 Brown graduate students and undergraduates are welcome to apply to participate in these endeavors.
-An active program of scholarly publication for the Institute is planned, consolidating and extending a tradition established by the Center for Old World Archaeology and Art.
+The Institute engages in an active program of scholarly publication, consolidating and extending a tradition established by the Center for Old World Archaeology and Art.

 For more about the Joukowsky Institute faculty, visit the People page.